klogging/klogging.io/docs/configuration/pattern-rendering.md

       "renderPattern": "%t{LOCAL_TIME} %-5v{COLOUR} [%-10c] - %30l - %m - %i%s",
       "sendTo": "STDOUT"
     }
-  },
+  }
   // etc.
 }
 ```

 ## Pattern language

+Patterns contain:

+- Fixed text that is included in every output.
-Patterns contain fixed text with tokens representing log event fields with optional size
+- Tokens representing log event fields with optional size specification.
+Some tokens can be followed by a format
-specification.
-Some tokens can be followed by a format specifier.
-Examples are `%t`, `%-10l`
+  specifier.
+Examples are `%t`, `%-10l` and `%-5v{COLOUR}`.
-and `%-5v{COLOUR}`.

 ### Tokens